Learn how to monitor changes, roll back to a previous point in time, and more.

 The change history of a space is where you can specifically see actions that result in content changing.
 These include:

-Admin users can click the rollback button while viewing a specific history item to roll the space back to this point in time.
+Admins and creators can click the rollback button while viewing a specific history item to roll the space back to this point in time.

 Viewing a previous point in time via the change history